09:00 - 09:30 - Registration

 - What's not happening and what change do we want to see

-This session will be run by Ben Maizey, Dauson Environmental and Andy Hill, WATA.
+This session will be led by Ben Maizey, Dauson Environmental and Andy Hill, WATA.

 How can Wales troubleshoot current challenges around material issues and supply chain opportunities?
 This workshop will look at: